ewertonsilveira/petCircleHomeTest/README.md

 ## Once in DW, What will you do to make it usable

 I would create some schemas/virtual tables that matches user sessions with interactions/pages/events.
-Don't know exaclty the best approach for this, but I heard people talking about Looker to analyse data, data manipulations, etc. Somehow we need to enable the other departments, such as the Data Scientists to consume a more friendly data set.

-Grant access to other interfaces e.g. looker, Vertex AI jobs, etc. And also communicate with stakeholders to heep them informed.
+Don't know exaclty the best approach for this, but I heard people talking about Looker to analyse data, data manipulations, etc. Somehow we need to enable the other departments, such as the Data Scientists to access and consume a more friendly data set.
+Grant access to other interfaces e.g. looker, Vertex AI jobs, etc. And also communicate with stakeholders to keep them informed.

 ---